Last Updated on September 6, 2023

 General Rule Of Thumb For Mounting A TV On The Wall At The Right Height

-3. General Height For 65″ and 70″ Televisions
+3. Recommended Height For 65″ and 70″ Televisions

 RELATED: Check out my post on how to hang art like a pro and nail the right height every single time.
-Plus, 7 genius picture hanging hacks.
+Plus, 7 genius picture-hanging hacks.

 Accommodating A Wall Mounted TV Over Awkward Furniture